-- (a) The amendment is consistent with the nine Guiding Principles and Goals of the General Plan as the proposed amendment conforms to Transportation Element Guiding Principles.
-Specifically, Goal #1 states that the City "[p]lan and provide transportation facilities and services in a manner that reinforces, rather than detracts from, the character of the community and its quality of life" and Goal #5, which states that the City will "[c]reate a convenient, safe, and well-maintained street network"; and - (b) The amendment will have no material effect on the community or the General Plan because the amendment to Figure 7-2 is merely to reflect current circumstances rather than facilitate some change to the community in the future and the revisions to the
+- 1. Pursuant to Resolution No. 12-13, - (a) The Amendment is consistent with the nine Guiding Principles and Goals of the General Plan as the Amendment conforms to Transportation Element Guiding Principles.
+Specifically, Goal #1 states that the City "[p]lan and provide transportation facilities and services in a manner that reinforces, rather than detracts from, the character of the community and its quality of life" and Goal #5 states that the City will "[c]reate a convenient, safe, and well-maintained street network"; and - (b) The Amendment will have no material effect on the community or the General Plan because the Amendment to Figure 7-2 is merely to reflect current circumstances rather than facilitate a change to the community in the future and the revisions to the definitions and standards will ensure that the City's street standards better align with state and federal standards; and